 July 11-I got into a tussle with a tape dispenser and severed my extensor hallucis longus tendon.
 I can’t fathom the odds of injuring one’s self in this manner.
 The few cases I found online related more to cooks in the kitchen dropping knives on their feet.
 Ouch.
 Anyway, here’s how it happened:

 I was taping the ceiling in the sunroom so I could paint the walls.
 Call it laziness or sheer bad luck…that I left the tape dispenser on the ladder when I climbed down to move it.
 As I scooted the ladder, the tape dispenser fell off and on to my foot in such a way that it severed my tendon.
-At first it just hurt like hell and I stepped back, into a pool of blood.
+At first it just hurt like all get off and I stepped back, into a pool of blood.
 I looked down thinking I must’ve stepped in paint, saw the blood and things pretty much go fuzzy after that.
-I understand I let out a wail of a scream and 911 was just seconds away.
-The hospital emergency room was full so they put me in the pediatric ER; lots of cute wallpaper.
+I understand I let out a wail of a scream which was fortunate because my husband was on his way out the door to play golf.
+We spent the day at the hospital instead.
+The emergency room was full so eventually, they put me in the pediatric ER; lots of cute wallpaper.

 The ER doc couldn’t fix it, but he clamped the severed end and showed me the tendon, which sort of looked like rice paper.
 He gave me a tetanus shot, vicodin and sutured it up.
 I left with a soft-cast, set of crutches, a prescription for pain meds and antibiotics, and instructions to see a foot surgeon asap.
 I saw Dr. D (DPM)the following day.